wentongsun/wentongsun.github.io/research.md

 ## In Progress Projects

-"Reservoirs, Risk, and Rural Output: Evidence from Mao-Era Water Conservancy Campaigns".
+"Reservoirs, Risk, and Rural Output".

 <!-- "Marijuana Tax and Product Variety". -->